Introduction: Install a Cortado Balanced Piezo Pickup in a Banjolele

 Step 1: Build a Cortado Piezo Contact Pickup

 Get yourself a Cortado balanced piezo pickup kit from Zeppelin Design Labs and follow the assembly instructions to configure it as an instrument pickup (as opposed to a contact microphone or vocal microphone).
-The result is a neat little circuit shielded in copper tape, with a piezo disc at one end and an XLR male connector at the other.
+You can make it from scratch yourself too; see our Instructable "New and Improved Tin Can Microphone" for parts list and schematic.
+Either way, the result is a neat little circuit shielded in copper tape, with a piezo disc at one end and an XLR male connector at the other.

 Step 2: Mount the Piezo and Circuit Inside the Body